 The Program Executive Office, Assembled Chemical Weapons Alternatives, the U.S. Army Pueblo Chemical Depot and the surrounding communities worked together to select neutralization followed by biotreatment to destroy the chemical weapons stored at the depot.

-In September 2002, the Bechtel Pueblo Team was awarded a contract to design, construct, test, operate and close the facility that utilizes this technology: the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP).
-Neutralization followed by biotreatment uses hot water to neutralize the chemical agent, effectively destroying the mustard agent molecules.
+The process of neutralization followed by biotreatment at the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) uses hot water to neutralize the chemical agent, effectively destroying the mustard agent molecules.
 The resulting hydrolysate is mostly water and thiodiglycol, a common industrial chemical that is readily biodegradable.
 Ordinary sewage treatment bacteria, or microbes, consume the organics in the hydrolysate.
-Besides being a common phenomenon in nature, the science of using microbes to help dispose of hazardous waste has existed for decades.
-Sewage treatment facilities across the country use microbes every day to help break down raw sewage.

 On Sept.
 7, 2016, the Pilot Testing phase began with the gradual introduction of actual agent-filled munitions into the system.
 Extensively trained, skilled workers and state-of-the-art robotic systems ensure the safe destruction of Pueblo’s chemical weapons stockpile.